Earth Hands Therapies

-Where will my bodywork treatment or massage session take place?
+Where will my bodywork treatment session take place?

 Must I be completely undressed?